ieeeismar/ieeeismarwebsite/2025/attend/registration.md

 <div style="text-align: center; margin: 2rem 0;">
   <a href="#" class="registration-button">Online Registration</a>
 </div>
-**The registration system is undergoing final checks and will open soon.**

 **Notice: The registration system is undergoing final checks and will open soon.**